Aberdeen buys Artio Global, stake in SVG Advisers

 "A key question now must be whether these deals are one-off and opportunistic or whether this marks a shift in strategy back towards acquisitions?"

 The price being paid for Artio was a 34 percent premium to Wednesday's closing price.
-Aberdeen shares were up 2.0 percent to 424.5 pence at 6:10 a.m.
-ET.
+Aberdeen shares were up 2.0 percent to 424.5 pence at 11:10 a.m.

 Gilbert said Artio, which has $14.3 billion in, mainly, fixed income assets, will add scale and distribution channels to Aberdeen's existing business in the United States, "a priority growth market".